NotokDay/ICSD/Game Of Thrones/Machines/Captivity/Walkthrough.md

 Verifying - Enter Export Password:
 ```

-Now, we are using Rubeus to request a TGT for the administrator user.
+Let's use Rubeus to request a TGT for the administrator user.
 While we could pass the generated ticket to our session, we will instead utilize /getcredentials and /show options to obtain the hash of the administrator user.

 ```